Chris-Boho/gdrive-clone/README.md

 # GDrive Clone

 Based on wds gdrive.
-Written in Typescript with firebase v10
+Written in Typescript with Firebase v10